Gurpurb: Gurpurabs for other Gurus

 Guru Gobind Singh, the tenth Guru's birthday generally falls in December or January.
 The celebrations are similar to those of Guru Nanak's birthday, namely Akhand Path, procession and Kirtan, Katha, and Langar.

 The martyrdom anniversary of Guru Arjan, the fifth Guru, falls in May or June, the hottest months in India.
 He was tortured to death under the orders of Mughal Emperor, Jahangir, at Lahore on 25 May 1606.
 Celebrations consist of Kirtan, Katha, lectures, Karah Parsad and Langar in the Gurdwara.
 Because of summer heat, chilled sweetened drink made from milk, sugar, essence and water, called chhabeel is freely distributed in Gurdwaras and in neighbourhoods to everybody irrespective of their religious beliefs.

 Guru Tegh Bahadur, the ninth Guru, was arrested under orders of Mughal Emperor, Aurangzeb.
 As he refused to change his religion and accept Islam, he was beheaded on 11 November 1675 at Chandi Chowk, Delhi.
 Usually one-day celebrations of his martyrdom are organised in the Gurdwaras.

-Three days before his passing away, Guru Gobind Singh conferred on 3 October 1708, the guruship of the Sikhs on Guru Granth Sahib.
+Three days before his death, Guru Gobind Singh conferred on 3 October 1708, the guruship of the Sikhs on Guru Granth Sahib.
 On this day, special one-day celebrations are organised with Kirtan, Katha, lectures, Ardas, Karah Parsad and Langar.
 Sikhs rededicate themselves to follow the teachings of the Gurus contained in the scripture.
 In 2008, the tercentenary of this Gurpurab, popularized as 300 Saal Guru de Naal was celebrated by the Sikhs worldwide with the main celebrations held at Hazur Sahib, Nanded.